 Vicksburg is a very small village located in the state of Michigan.
-With a population of 3,370 people and two constituent neighborhoods, Vicksburg is the 290th largest community in Michigan.
-Much of the housing stock in Vicksburg was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 3,419 people and two constituent neighborhoods, Vicksburg is the 290th largest community in Michigan.

-Unlike some villages, Vicksburg isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Vicksburg are a mix of both white- and blue-collar jobs.
-Overall, Vicksburg is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Vicksburg who work in office and administrative support (15.64%), management occupations (7.78%), and sales jobs (7.09%).
+Vicksburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Vicksburg is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Vicksburg who work in office and administrative support (11.84%), management occupations (9.93%), and healthcare (9.83%).

-The per capita income in Vicksburg in 2010 was $24,442, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $97,768 for a family of four.
+The per capita income in Vicksburg in 2010 was $33,541, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $134,164 for a family of four.
 However, Vicksburg contains both very wealthy and poor people as well.

 The people who call Vicksburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Vicksburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Vicksburg include German, English, Irish, Dutch, and Scottish.
+The greatest number of Vicksburg residents report their race to be White, followed by Native American.
+Important ancestries of people in Vicksburg include German, English, Dutch, Irish, and Polish.

 The most common language spoken in Vicksburg is English.
-Other important languages spoken here include Italian and German/Yiddish.
+Other important languages spoken here include Italian and Spanish.